 Based in Rhode Island, the sole purpose of this offshore wind farm is the delivery of clean, reliable energy to the New England power grid on a continuous basis and the nation could not be more excited for this first of many offshore wind farms to be up and running.

 Deepwater Wind, as well as their team of engineers and technicians, are the brains and brawn behind this amazing project.
 Thanks to their incredible innovation and ingenuity, the Block Island Wind Farm will be spinning its five massive turbines for years to come, alongside many other wind farms that will be built along the East Coast.… Read More

-The International Builders Show (IBS) went down on January 10th-12th 2016 in Orlando, FL and it attracted participants from all over the world.
-Innovation, good designs, builders/consumer friendly and functionality were the parameters used by the judges to determine winners in various categories.
+The International Builders Show (IBS) happened on January 10th-12th, 2016 in Orlando, FL and it attracted participants from all over the world.
+Innovation, good designs, builders/consumer-friendly, and functionality were the parameters used by the judges to determine winners in various categories.

-The following is the list of the finalists and the winner of best green technology & green building products category.… Read More
+The following is the list of the finalists and the winners of the best green technology & green building products category.… Read More

 When it comes to green living, not many people consider the kind of mattress they are sleeping on.
 They will change most other things in the house to be more eco-friendly and forget the one place where they spend most of their time, the bed.